apache/airflow/contributing-docs/03_a_contributors_quick_start.rst

 ################

 Airflow is a complex project, as is setting up an Airflow development environment to test changes.
-This guide and its sub-guides are designed to make it as easy as possible to contribute.
+This guide and its sub-guides are designed to make it as easy as possible to contribute to Airflow

 There are three main ways you can run an Airflow development environment: